 This ballet, premiered in 1913, has been acclaimed as a ground-breaking work, not because of a revolutionary unity of dance and music, but because of its innovations in music and dance separately.
 The first thing that comes to mind when the music of Le Sacre is mentioned is probably concrete musical memories: a bassoon playing in a very high register or the catchy, irregular rhythms that were quite unusual in Stravinsky’s days.
 The dance lover who is acquainted with history is probably reminded of more general characteristics: the dismantling of romantic ideals of 19th-century ballet, such as effortless, gracious movement.
 Nijinsky’s choreography introduced gravity, visible effort and daily life movements such as walking, running, stamping feet.
 Aspects that are now an integral part of contemporary dance vocabulary.

-However, there is a good chance that it will not be Nijinsky’s choreography, but a much more recent one that come to the mind of the dance lover, such as the one by Pina Bausch in 1975.
+However, there is a good chance that it will not be Nijinsky’s choreography, but much more recent ones that come to the mind of the dance lover, such as the version of Pina Bausch in 1975.
 Indeed, the difference between the choreography and the music of Le Sacre is that the original music is directly accessible through the music score and numerous recordings, whereas Nijinsky’s original choreography has been lost.
 In fact, Nijinsky’s choreography was performed only eight times.
 We have no score, only testimonies, some notes, reviews and interviews.
 We had to wait until 1957 for a new version by Mary Wigman, but, strikingly enough, Wigman’s work had no fixed score either and has since vanished.
 Only a few years ago, a reconstruction of her choreography was made, based on extensive historical research.

 What can we learn from this?
 The musical score of Le Sacre ‘fixed’ the music from the start, so that it has been able to live its own life as an independent symphonic piece since 1913, whereas all of the many new versions of the choreography of Le Sacre have been remakes.
 Although this is an extreme example, it may indicate a difference between a culture of reproduction, which is typical for classical music, and a culture of the remake, which is more familiar to dance.
 Both cultures are tied to different modes of transmission of ideas, concepts and intentions.
 The remake is more akin to a ‘making of’ and, especially in contemporary dance, seems to rely much more on interactions between people, and thus on memory that is in a way in between these people.
 With the consequence that if the dancers involved disappear, a lot of the memory is gone too.